junxit/us-congress-bills-114/metadata.md

 - 2015-06-11 — Placed on the Union Calendar, Calendar No. 106.
 - 2015-06-11 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-148.
 - 2015-06-11 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-148.
+- 2015-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-06-23 — Considered under suspension of the rules. (consideration: CR H4570-4572)
+- 2015-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1615.
+- 2015-06-23 — Mr. Carter (GA) moved to suspend the rules and pass the bill, as amended.
+- 2015-06-25 — Considered as unfinished business. (consideration: CR H4665-4666)
+- 2015-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 387). (text: CR 6/23/2015 H4570-4571)
+- 2015-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 387).(text: CR 6/23/2015 H4570-4571)